 This website, built by WeMakeWebsites, is a perfect example of a store that wouldn’t look like it was suited to Shopify – purely because of the size and complexity in the catalog and the complex purchasing journeys.
 The Direct Doors site features complex bundling with a lot of complex logic around when a user is able to add a combination of items to cart and the product detail pages are built in a product builder style format.

-Multi-language, multi-currency international Shopify Plus store – Gymshark
+Multi-language, multi-currency and multi-store international Shopify Plus store – Gymshark, AllBirds and Alessi

-Gymshark is a great example of a multi-language and multi-currency on Shopify Plus,
+Gymshark is a great example of local stores on Shopify Plus,

 Heavily customised front-end / theme – Polaroid Originals